masterinspire/filter-lists/README.md

   * `filter-lists-breaking.txt`: use at your own risks. may break some websites.
   * `filter-lists-breaking-2.txt`: use at your own risks. may break some websites.
   * `filter-lists-breaking-3.txt`: use at your own risks. may break some websites.
+  * `filter-lists-breaking-4.txt`: use at your own risks. may break some websites.

 ## Usages